enterspeedhq/enterspeed-docs/docs/tooling/cli/keep-schemas-in-version-control.md

 ### 4. Testing schemas

 Once you have imported a schema you want to test if the schema is working as expected.

 You do that as normal by going to the schema in the Enterspeed app where you can test the schema against real source entities.

 ### 5. Deploying schemas

-Now that you have tested your schema changed you time to deploy the schema.
+Now that you have tested your schema changes, it's time to deploy the schema.

 You do that by running the `schema deploy` command